Redditor Picks Up Wrong Baby Crow And Its Parents Attack Them

 The OP added an edit and an update later on

-Whether alone or in groups, crows frequently play with objects it finds on the ground.
+Whether alone or in groups, crows frequently play with objects they find on the ground.
 Crows are able to identify human faces and may recall whether a face represented a threat or an advantage.

 Crows will even seek retribution from certain people who have wronged them in the past.
 Concerning potentially harmful people or animals, crows will communicate with one another.